Plants vs. Zombies (video game): George Fan's layoff and Octogeddon

-PopCap Games and its assets were bought by EA on July 12, 2011, for $750 million.
+PopCap Games and its assets were bought by Electronic Arts on July 12, 2011, for $750 million.
 Fifty employees were laid off from PopCap Games' Seattle studio on August 21, 2012, marking a switch of focus to mobile and social gaming.
 After a statement by Edmund McMillen, creator of The Binding of Isaac, rumors circulated that Fan was fired by EA because he opposed implementing pay-to-win mechanics in Plants vs. Zombies 2.
 Fan confirmed in a 2017 tweet that he had been laid off, and that he opposed the freemium aspects of Plants vs. Zombies 2, but did not link the two events.

 Three former PopCap employees have argued against the notion that Fan was fired because of his concerns over the game, including Allen Murray, a former producer of Plants vs. Zombies 2.
-They said Fan was fired as part of the systematic lay-offs in August 2012, and he was not even part of the Plants vs. Zombies 2 team; he was working on other ideas for games at the time, including a game called Full Contact Bingo.
+They said Fan was fired as part of the systematic lay-offs in August 2012, and was not even part of the Plants vs. Zombies 2 team; he was working on other ideas for games at the time, including a game called Full Contact Bingo.
 He had lost interest in Plants vs. Zombies when EA began envisioning the game as a huge franchise.
-Fan worked on the arcade action-strategy game Octogeddon after being laid off, initially as part of a Ludum Dare contest.
+Fan worked on the arcade game Octogeddon after being laid off, initially as part of a Ludum Dare contest.
 The game idea was received positively and Fan formed a company along with Werner, the artist of Plants vs. Zombies, and Kurt Pfeiffer, the programmer of the Xbox 360 port.
 They developed Octogeddon for several years, releasing it on February 8, 2018, to generally positive reviews, according to Metacritic.